alex4578/apollo/docs/source/resources/faq.md

 #### How should the transition to GraphQL happen?

 As with any large change, the adoption of GraphQL should be incremental.
 GraphQL allows teams to leave existing services as they are and build convenient gateways on top of them.
-Read more about incremental adoption of GraphQL in the [tips for success](../fundamentals/tips.html#incremental-adoption).
+Read more about incremental adoption of GraphQL in the [Principled GraphQL](https://principledgraphql.com/agility#5-use-an-agile-approach-to-schema-development).

 #### Who owns the schema design?

 GraphQL schemas work best when their design is heavily influenced by the needs of the product developers.
 It's tempting to design a schema to resemble the underlying sources or databases, but this can be hurtful to the usefulness of GraphQL.
-Read more about schema ownership in the [tips for success](../fundamentals/tips.html#schema).
+Read more about schema ownership in [Principled GraphQL](https://principledgraphql.com/integrity#1-one-graph).

 #### How do I set up authentication/authorization for my GraphQL schema?

 Authentication and authorization are important topics to discuss with any API.
 GraphQL provides a very granular approach to handling these topics.
 But don't worry!
 If an API being consumed by GraphQL already has authorization built-in, it may be possible to ignore it completely!
-Read more in the [access control guide](../guides/access-control.html).
+Read more in the [access control guide](/tutorial/resolvers/#authenticate-users).

 #### How can I secure my schema from malicious or expensive queries?